Distinction of the Steinberg representation and the dual group of a symmetric space

 \begin{proof} \begin{enumerate} \item Let $\A$ be a $\sigma$ stable apartment and let $T$ be the maximal split torus that corresponds to $\A$.
 Assume that $\C\subset \A$ is a chamber such that $l_\sigma(\C)=0$.
-Let $T^+=T\cap H$, assume by contradiction that $T^+$ is not a maximal torus of $H$, let $M=C_G(T^+)$ be the centralizer of $T^+$.
+Let $T^+=(T\cap H)^0$ be the identity component, assume by contradiction that $T^+$ is not a maximal torus of $H$.
+Let $M=C_G(T^+)$ be the centralizer of $T^+$.
 The group $M$ is a Levi of $G$ on which $\sigma$ acts.

+Consider the apartment of the extended affine building of $M$ that corresponds to $T$.
+Either this apartment contains a $\sigma$ stable wall, or all $\sigma$ stable tori of $M$ are $H$ conjugate.
+This follows from the fact that there is a gallery connecting any two chambers and Lemma 5.5 of \cite{my}.

-Either $M$ contains a $\sigma$ invariant root subgroup or all $\sigma$ stable tori of $M$ are $H$ conjugate.
-We know that the second option doesn't happen because $T^+$ isn't a maximal torus of $G$.
-Therefore there is a root $\alpha$ such that its root subgroup $U_\alpha$ is contained in $M$ and is $\sigma$ invariant.
+We can construct such maximal tori of $M$ that are not $H$ conjugate.
+We know that $T^+$ is not a maximal torus of $H$, and so there is a maximal torus $T'\subset H$ that contains $T^+$, in particular $T'\subset M$.
+We can find a maximal torus $T''\subset M$ that is $\sigma$ stable and $T'\subset T''$.
+The tori $T$ and $T''$ are maximal tori of $M$ and they are not $H$ conjugate as the dimensions of their intersection with $H$ are different.